-Heat Only ON-OFF Control: Select REVR for OUT1, set PB1 to 0, SP1 is used to adjust set point value, O1HY is used to adjust dead band for ON-OFF control, TIME is used to adjust the dwell timer (enabled by selecting TIMR for A1FN or A2FN).
+Heat Only ON-OFF Control: Select REVR for OUT1, set PB1 to 0, SP1 is used to adjust set point value, O1HY is used to adjust dead band for ON-OFF control.
 Output 1 hysteresis (O1HY) is enabled in the case of PB1=0.
 The heat only on-off control function is shown in the following diagram: